kevinluong21/wordle/docs/design_system.md

 ### Gameplay
 #### Headers
 The header of the game is positioned at the top of the screen and serves as an easily accessible menu for users.
 The game title is centered within the header, ensuring that it is easily identifiable without overshadowing the gameboard and playing experience.
-Within the header, users can also find two intuitively recognizable buttons with symbols that represent a button to access the help and instructions, and another to access the scoreboard.
+Within the header, users can also find two intuitively recognizable buttons with symbols that represent a button to access the help and instructions, a button to access the scoreboard, and another button to logout.
 Please refer to [Header Mockup](/docs/assets/design_system/header.html) for the header mockup.
 ![Header](/docs/assets/design_system/header.png)

 #### Gameboard